rickardl/gcp-intro-demo/README.md

    1. Home => Select the project you created.
    2. Click the "VPC Network".
 Browse subnets etc.
    3. Click the "Compute Engine".
 Browse different information regarding the VM.
-9. Test to get ssh connection to the EC2 instance:
+9. Test to get ssh connection to the VM instance:
-   4. ```gcloud compute instances list``` => list VMs (should be only one) => check the external ip.
+    1.  ```gcloud compute instances list``` => list VMs (should be only one) => check the external ip.
-   5. Open another terminal in project root folder.
-   6. ssh -i terraform/modules/vm/.ssh/vm_id_rsa user@IP-NUMBER-HERE
+    2.  ssh -i terraform/modules/vm/.ssh/vm_id_rsa user@IP-NUMBER-HERE
 10. Finally destroy the infra using ```terraform destroy``` command.
 Check manually also using Portal that terraform destroyed all resources. **NOTE**: It is utterly important that you always destroy your infrastructure when you don't need it anymore - otherwise the infra will generate costs to you or to your unit.

 The official demo is over.
-Next you could do the equivalent [gcp-intro-deploymentmanager-demo](https://github.com/tieto-pc/gcp-intro-deploymentmanager-demo) that uses GCP Deployment Manager.
+Next you could do the equivalent [gcp-intro-dp-demo](https://github.com/tieto-pc/gcp-intro-dp-demo) that uses GCP Deployment Manager.
 Then compare the Terraform and Deployment Manager code and also the workflows.
-Reflect the two tools - which pros and cons they have when compared to each other?
+Evaluate the two tools - which pros and cons they have when compared to each other?
 Which one would you like to start using?
 And why?

+# Suggestions How to Continue this Demonstration

+We could add e.g. an instance group and a load balancer to this demonstration but let's keep this demonstration as short as possible so that it can be used as a GCP introduction demonstration.
+If there are some improvement suggestions that our Tieto developers would like to see in this demonstration let's create other small demonstrations for those purposes, e.g.:
+- Create a custom Linux image that has the Java app baked in.
+- An instance group (with CRM app baked in) + a load balancer.
+- Logs to StackDriver.
+- Use container instead of VM.

 # Investigating Connectivity Issue